“I’d love to get into it, but I’m scared!”

 Ideal for working in a dark room.
-I usually get UV safe, yellow light bulbs for about $12.
+I usually get UV safe, yellow light bulbs for under $12.
 Whatever you do, please do not use black light as they emit UV rays and will expose your screens.

 Great for lining up films when burning screens.
 When screen printing multi-color images, it’s essential to have all your color layers burned into the same spot on each screen for easy registration.
 This is where the t-square comes into play.
 Place the plastic edge of the t-square flush against the screen, and then place the film to where the registration marks line up with the aluminum edge of the t-square.
 This will make it very easy for you to burn each film into the same spot on each screen!
 Great tool for about $20.